Yusei Kikuchi starts hot but implodes in sixth, giving Kansas City win over Mariners

 The big question Thursday night at T-Mobile Park was what version of Yusei Kikuchi would the Mariners get against the Kansas City Royals?

 Would he be the pitcher he was for most of the first half of the season, when he was the Mariners’ top starter and named an All-Star?
-Or the pitcher that has often struggled since the break, including allowing 10 earned runs over seven innings in his previous two starts?
+Or the pitcher that often has struggled since the break, including allowing 10 earned runs over seven innings in his previous two starts?

-They got Kikuchi at his finest through five innings, and Kikuchi at his worst during a disastrous sixth inning when the Royals overcame a four-run deficit, then went on to an 6-4 win over the Mariners.
+They got Kikuchi at his finest through five innings, and Kikuchi at his worst during a disastrous sixth inning when the Royals overcame a four-run deficit, then went on to a 6-4 win over the Mariners.

+“It’s a disappointing way to start the homestand, but we’ll get after it tomorrow,” Mariners manager Scott Servais said after the first of the four-game series.

 It was impossible to see the sixth-inning implosion coming, with Kikuchi so dominant through five shutout innings, allowing just one hit on 56 pitches.